redis/docs/content/develop/get-started/vector-database.md

 ### 3. Select a text embedding model

 [HuggingFace](https://huggingface.co) has a large catalog of text embedding models that are locally servable through the `SentenceTransformers` framework.
-Here we use the [MS MARCO](https://microsoft.github.io/msmarco/) model which is widely used in search engines, chatbots, and other AI applications.
+Here we use the [MS MARCO](https://microsoft.github.io/msmarco/) model that is widely used in search engines, chatbots, and other AI applications.

 ```python
 from sentence_transformers import SentenceTransformer